oussrh/recap-html-css/README.md

 ## Content

 The code consist of basic HTML and CSS using Grid.
 This code is just a simple web page and does not contain any executable file.
 It consist the the following sections:
 1. Home
 2. Services
 3. Location
 4. Contact

+We used 3 seperate @media files in the CSS  to make the page responsive to computer browsers, tablets and smartphones.

 ## Origin